brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 I filtered using a Sawyer Squeeze filter (CNOC->Filter->Blue Coupler->Smartwater Bottle).
 I liked this system a lot.

+I used a short line to hang my CNOC from a tree during filtering.
+It was good to be able to multi-task while filtering water.
+The "blue coupler" is essential.

 I avoided taking water from streams that were fed by swamps and/or beaver ponds.

+I back-flushed the filter at every town stop.
+I never encountered the "slow filter" problem that some people complain about.

 I hiked in August 2025 during one of the most significant droughts in recent Vermont history.
 Lake Champlain reached a low water level not seen since 1934 during my hike.
 Several of the
 "reliable" water sources were dry.
 I was fairly conservative with my water carries